sonic-net/SONiC/doc/dynamic-port-breakout/sonic-dynamic-port-breakout-HLD.md

 ```
 At this point, the backend should have deleted the old ports and is adding this new port as specified.
 We should now get Ethernet0 as 100G.
 Ethernet1/2/3 are removed.

+Note: The other properties would be loaded with default values or not set at this point, e,g, admin_status, mtu, FEC setting etc.

+- For example, admin_status is "DOWN" by default, so the newly created port is stood at "DOWN" state until user put it in "UP" state later.
+This could prevent the issues where we have to apply other configurations first before we can bring up the port itself to avoid some temporary traffic impact.

+- Also, different FEC setting could be applied separately by user later.

 Similar CLI for different modes, examples as below:

 Config port to 2x50G